appliedtopology/tda4j/src/main/paradox/developers-guide/class-diagrams.md

+# Mapping the library: class- and type-diagrams

-# Support for different coefficients
+## Support for different coefficients

 We handle coefficient types by requiring a `Fractional` instance to be defined, which produces all the expected arithmetic operations on coefficients.